What kinds of projects is Catapult interested in funding?

 How long does it take for Catapult to review applications?

-It can take up three to four months for the review.
+It can take up to four months for the review.
 If there is an urgent timing need for your application you can let us know, but please note we can not guarantee a quicker response.
+Communications regarding your submission will be sent to the email you are logged in with to complete the application in Submittable.

 How will I know that you received the application?